DomenicBianchi01/Ontario-Snow-Report/README.md

 # Ontario-Snow-Report

-An iOS that parses websites of ski resorts in Ontario and displays details about what terrain is open all within one app.
+An iOS app that parses websites of ski resorts in Ontario and displays details about what terrain is open all within one app.

 For Mt.
-St. Louis and Horseshoe Valley, the app uses the `SwiftSoup` pod to assist in parsing the HTML from their websites.
+St. Louis, Horseshoe Valley, and Glen Eden, the app uses the `SwiftSoup` pod to assist in parsing the HTML from their websites.

+There is also a Today Extension and Apple Watch app that display condensed reports for each ski hill.

+Note: I have removed my Google API key from the App Delegate.
+You will need to provide your own key for the trail maps to load properly.